Dasharo/docs/docs/variants/novacustom_nv4x_adl/heads.md

 When the update is finished, your laptop with shut down automatically.
 Power it back on to boot into your new Heads installation!

+!!! warning "TOTP secrets warning"

-> On the first boot, you will be shown a warning about TOTP secrets.
-This is
-> normal and expected on the first boot.
-Run `OEM Factory Reset / Re-Ownership`
-> to finish deploying Heads.
+    On the first boot, you will be shown a warning about TOTP secrets.
+This is normal and expected on the first boot.
+Run `OEM Factory Reset / Re-Ownership` to finish deploying Heads.

+!!! note "Note for Qubes OS users"

+    After installing Qubes while Heads is installed, you will need to select `Reset TPM` in the Heads menu to finish the installation.

+    Users upgrading to Heads while Qubes is already installed are not affected.

 ## Switching from Dasharo Heads back to UEFI